 A payment processor is a company whose job is to process credit and debit card transactions for a business.
 The payment process moves funds from one account to the other.
 There are two kinds of payment processors: front-end processors and back-end processors.
 Some well-known payment processors are Paypal, Stripe, Ayden, and Square.

-A payment gateway is a third-party extension that processes customer payments, and links the customer’s shopping cart to the processor.
+A payment gateway is a third-party extension that processes customer payments and links the customer's shopping cart to the processor.
 There are two kinds of payment gateways, direct and redirect.
-A direct payment gateway means the customer can complete a transaction on your website.
-A redirect payment gateway means the customer must leave your website in order to complete payment and is sent to another page for processing.
+A direct payment gateway means the customer can complete a transaction on your Website.
+A redirect payment gateway means the customer must leave your Website to complete payment and is sent to another page for processing.

 Best Payment Gateway for WordPress